 Mood Swings, Money Trouble & Mania

-“Commonly, a person learns that his or her spouse is bi-polar over the course of several years of marriage, and there may or may not be a diagnosis,” explains Jennifer Coleman, licensed professional counselor, of Rosen Law Firm with offices in Raleigh, Charlotte, Durham and Chapel Hill, North Carolina.
+“Commonly, a person learns that his or her spouse is bi-polar over the course of several years of marriage, and there may or may not be a diagnosis,” explains Jennifer Coleman, a licensed professional counselor with Rosen Law Firm with offices in Raleigh, Charlotte, Durham and Chapel Hill, North Carolina.